evox95/prestashop-scripts/README.md

-# Prestashop - copy product translations
+# Prestashop - scripts

-Simple script to copy product translations from one lang to others.

-Edit data in `CONFIGURATION` zone and run it in browser or via command line.
+Simple scripts to use with Prestashop (https://www.prestashop.com)